 Normally, we would expect students to contact us if they faced adverse circumstances and were seeking an extension for an assessment.
-For details, please see page 23 of the Studying for Credit Guide.
+For details, please see the Studying for Credit Guide.

 The Studying for Credit Guide is available to download as a PDF.